 Where's the best place to see more of your photos?

 My portfolio gives you great idea of my style.
-If you want to see partial galleries (100-125 photos) from a full wedding day then the best place to look is my blog.
+If you want to see partial galleries (100-125 photos) from a full wedding day then the best place to look is my Galleries page (sorry if it's out of date, it's always a work in progress!).
 That range of photos will give you a really good idea of what kind of photos you can expect from me!

 How much is your deposit?